 #19 Logmatic.io

 You can get a clear overview of what's happening throughout your distributed environments, and you'll quickly find the proverbial needle in the haystack.
-Create dynamic assessments and pinpoint improvements for your business, your software, and the user experience.
+Logmatic.io serves as a powerful observability tool for gaining insights into distributed environments and optimizing software performance and user experience.

 #20 Sentry

 Sentry offers real-time error tracking for your web, mobile, and gaming applications, giving developers the knowledge they need to identify and fix errors.
-Sentry was developed at DISQUS as an open-source project to address the issue of exception logging in a Django application.
+Sentry was developed at DISQUS as an open-source observability platform project to address the issue of exception logging in a Django application.

 Since then, it has expanded to support a wide range of well-known programming languages and operating systems, including Python, PHP, Java, Ruby, Node.js, and JavaScript.